Nemeh998/reading-note/remote.md

                 * And need Password
                 * You are finished and you can to go to the Github user and checked the New_file your created is found.

-**I am talked About how you can make a project in gethub by terminal**